A Lawyer Conducted A Presidential Swearing-In Ceremony For An Opposition Leader. One Week Later, He Was Deported.

 The government’s reasons draw from an older version of Kenya’s constitution, which required people to renounce their citizenship before naturalizing in another country.

-The state-run newsroom NEXUS tweeted an image of Miguna’s Canadian passport and said that he was “headed home,” adding that the interior ministry “even assisted him with a flight ticket home.”
+The state-run newsroom Nexus tweeted an image of Miguna’s Canadian passport and said that he was “headed home,” adding that the interior ministry “even assisted him with a flight ticket home.”
 The tweet also pointed out that Miguna had renewed his passport in June 2017.

 Advertisement

-But Kenyan attorneys say that Miguna’s deportation violated the 2010 constitution.
+But Kenyan attorneys say that Miguna’s deportation violated the 2010 Kenyan Constitution.

-Oiboo Morintant, a partner attorney at McKay Advocates in Nairobi, told BuzzFeed News over the phone that Kenyan law guarantees citizenship to anyone born in or outside of Kenya to Kenyan parents, and allows for dual citizenship.
+Oiboo Morintat, a partner attorney at McKay Advocates in Nairobi, told BuzzFeed News over the phone that Kenyan law guarantees citizenship to anyone born in or outside of Kenya to Kenyan parents, and allows for dual citizenship.

 “The only way you will lose your citizenship is if you renounce it,” he said.